 *Limit calorie rich foods

 Limiting the availability of excess fat, sugar and salt can help your children develop healthy eating habits.
 Allow your children to eat these foods only infrequently so that they can actually take such foods as a 'treat'.
-The following are simple examples of low-fat, sugary, and salty foods based on 100 calories or less.
+The following are simple examples of low-fat, sugary, and salty foods based on 100 calories or less.* 2 tablespoons hummus with a cup of carrots, broccoli or capsicum

 * Average apple or banana